 Where can I find information about using sensitivity labels for Office apps?

 For information about other scenarios that support sensitivity labels, see Common scenarios for sensitivity labels.

 How do I prevent somebody from removing or changing a label?

-Although there’s a policy setting that requires users to state why they are lowering a classification label, removing a label, or removing protection, this setting does not prevent these actions.
 To prevent users from removing or changing a label, the content must already be protected and the protection permissions do not grant the user the Export or Full Control usage right.

 When an email is labeled, do any attachments automatically get the same labeling?

 No. When you label an email message that has attachments, those attachments do not inherit the same label.
 The attachments remain either without a label or retain a separately applied label.
 However, if the label for the email applies protection, that protection is applied to Office attachments.

 How can DLP solutions and other applications integrate with Azure Information Protection?

 Because Azure Information Protection uses persistent metadata for classification, which includes a clear-text label, this information can be read by DLP solutions and other applications.

 For examples of using this metadata with Exchange Online mail flow rules, see Configuring Exchange Online mail flow rules for Azure Information Protection labels.